-The Tender Offeror has set the tender offer period for the Tender Offer (the "Tender Offer Period") at 30 business days, which is longer than 20 business days, the shortest period specified in laws and regulations.
+The Tender Offeror has set the Tender Offer Period at 30 business days, which is longer than 20 business days, the shortest period specified in laws and regulations.
 By setting the Tender Offer Period to be longer than the period specified in laws and regulations, the Tender Offeror ensures to provide the Company's shareholders with an appropriate opportunity to make a judgment regarding the tender of their Company Shares in the Tender Offer and ensures to provide the opportunities for persons other than the Tender Offeror to make a competing purchase for the Company Shares, thereby intending to ensure the appropriateness of the Tender Offer Price.